skrey/yellow-extensions/documentation/english/content.md

 Files and folders
 -----------------
-Both files and folders can have a prefix.
 The website navigation is automatically created from your content folders.
 Only folders with a prefix are shown in the navigation.
 Folders with prefix are for visible pages, folders without prefix are for invisible pages.
-The prefix can contain numbers, hyphen `-`, underscore `_` and dot `.`:
+Both files and folders can have a prefix:

-1. Numerical prefix can be used for sorting, e.g. `1-home` `2-about`
+1. Folders can have a numerical prefix for sorting, e.g. `1-home` `2-about`
-2. Date prefix can be used for sorting, e.g. `2013-04-07-blog-article.txt`
+2. Files can have a date prefix for sorting, e.g. `2013-04-07-blog-article.txt`
 3. No prefix means there is no special order, e.g. `wiki-article.txt`

 Prefix and suffix are removed from the location.
 For example the folder `content/2-about/` is available on your website as `http://website/about/`.
 The file `content/2-about/contact.txt` is available as `http://website/about/contact`.